Legal history of China: 1978-1981

 The Electoral Law for the National People's Congress and Local People's Congresses, also to take effect January 1, 1980, provided for the direct election of some procurators and judges.
 The Organic Law of the People's Courts was designed to create a more orderly environment and to assure the people that the chaotic years of the Cultural Revolution, with no courts and no legal guarantees, were over.
 The law, a revised version of 1954 drafts, guaranteed the accused equality before the law regardless of race, nationality, sex, social background, or religious beliefs and gave people the right to a lawyer.
 In certain cases, the lawyer would be court-appointed.
 The law called for independence of the judiciary from political interference.
 Courts were free to establish judicial committees to assist them in difficult cases, and there were provisions for citizens to be elected as assessors to participate with judges in adjudicating cases.
 The local language was to be the medium for conducting court proceedings and writing court decisions.
 Cases involving the death penalty were to be reviewed by the Supreme People's Court, and all defendants were entitled to appeal to the next higher court.

 The Organic Law of the People's Procuratorates, an amended version of a 1954 law, made procurators responsible for supervising law enforcement by the police, courts, and administrative agencies.
 The procuratorate was linked to China's past in that it functioned like the censorial system of imperial China.
 It served as the eyes and ears of the government, just as the censorial system was the watchdog for the emperor.

 The procurators were elected by local people's congresses and approved by the next higher procuratorial level to handle only criminal cases.
 The independence of the procuratorates was constitutionally guaranteed.
 Still, their responsibilities were difficult, especially in any case involving a high party official.
 According to the new law, procuratorates at all levels had to establish procuratorial committees, practice democratic centralism, and make decisions through discussion.
 Ideally, a procuratorate at a lower level would be led, rather than dictated to, by one at the next higher level.
 Each procuratorate was responsible to the standing committee of the people's congress at the corresponding level.

 People's congresses have been re-established at all levels, charged with the work of enacting law.
-The use of mediation committees – informed groups of citizens who resolve about 90 percent of the China's civil disputes and some minor criminal cases at no cost to the parties – is one innovative device.
+The use of mediation committees – informed groups of citizens who resolve about 90 percent of China's civil disputes and some minor criminal cases at no cost to the parties – is one innovative device.
 There are more than 800,000 such committees in both rural and urban areas.
-The primary motivation has been to limit arbitrary behaviour by powerful officials and to provide standards for managing social, economic and political relationships, including foreign investment.
-Law has been perceived as a key element of regime legitimacy as it serves to institutionalise economic reform.
+The primary motivation has been to limit arbitrary behavior by powerful officials and to provide standards for managing social, economic and political relationships, including foreign investment.
+Law has been perceived as a key element of regime legitimacy as it serves to institutionalize economic reform.